Reward Modeling for Reinforcement Learning-Based LLM Reasoning: Design, Challenges, and Evaluation

 \textbf{Endogenous Reward.} A distinct and theoretically grounded approach to reward shaping emerges from the connection to Inverse Reinforcement Learning (IRL).
 A growing body of work challenges the conventional view of supervised fine-tuning (SFT) as simple imitation learning, reframing it as a powerful mechanism for learning implicit rewards. \citet{li2025generalist} demonstrate that a powerful, generalist reward model is already latently present within any LLM trained via standard next-token prediction.
-They prove that the model's logits represent the optimal Q-function for a specific offline IRL objective, allowing a principled reward function—the \textit{endogenous reward}—to be derived directly using the inverse soft Bellman operator.
+Under the assumptions that the training data constitutes near-optimal expert demonstrations, and language generation is formalized as a token-level MDP with deterministic transitions, they prove that the model's logits represent the optimal Q-function for a specific offline IRL objective, allowing a principled reward function—the \textit{endogenous reward}—to be derived directly using the inverse soft Bellman operator.
 This results in a reward signal that is inherently shaped, as it can be expressed in a form equivalent to the log-probability of an action $\log\pi_{\text{ref}}(a_t|s_t)$.
-This provides a training-free method to obtain dense, shaped rewards in cross-domain tasks.
+Under these conditions, this provides a training-free method to obtain dense, shaped rewards in cross-domain tasks.
 Concurrently, building on similar IRL foundations, \citet{li2025beyond} establish a formal equivalence between token-level SFT and Inverse Q-Learning, showing that SFT implicitly learns dense, token-level rewards that explain expert demonstrations.
 This leads to practical methods like Dense-Path REINFORCE \citep{li2025beyond}, which extracts baseline-relative rewards as $\log \pi_{\text{SFT}}(a_t|s_t) - \log \pi_{\text{ref}}(a_t|s_t)$ and uses them for token-level policy improvement.
 This approach consistently outperforms SFT baselines across multiple instruction-following benchmarks.